MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 It's also possible to join a [Microsoft Teams live event](/microsoftteams/teams-live-events/what-are-teams-live-events) from Dynamics 365 Guides, but this scenario is not officially supported.

-> [!IMPORTANT]
+## Prerequisites

-> To join a meeting from Dynamics 365 Guides on HoloLens, you must have an Exchange Online license (not Exchange on-premises).
+- An Exchange Online license (not Exchange on-premises).

 ## Join a scheduled meeting